VenturaNotes/Knowledge/- Topics/dual core processor.md

 ## Synthesis
 - A central processing unit (CPU) with two cores on a single chip
+	- #question What is a core in terms of CS?
 ## Source[^1]
 - A dual core processor can process 2 different parts of an instruction at the same time (in parallel)
+	- #question What does it look like?
 ## References

 [^1]: https://computerscienced.co.uk/site/ocr-computer-science-gcse-j277/1-1-systems-architecture-quizzes/ks4-ocr-j277-1-1-cpu-performance-quiz/